Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Monitoring and Testing During Detox

 Bloodwork every 3–6 months during active detox protocols helps monitor kidney function (BUN, creatinine), liver enzymes, and overall health markers.
-This ensures natural detox support is helping rather than creating stress on organs.
+This ensures natural detox support is helping rather than creating stress on the organs.

 Regular veterinary monitoring allows you to adjust protocols based on individual response and ensures safe, effective detoxification.